osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 | target         | String      | Required      | An object representing the target of the link or its child.|
 +----------------+-------------+---------------+------------------------------------------------------------+

-Three types of link objects are supported by the PI System:
+Three types of link objects are supported by PI Server:

 1. Root asset links, which create top level AF elements